We may earn a commission if you make a purchase through the links on our website.

 Why is Monitoring Your Application Important?

-Depending on your infrastructure, performance issues, and black/brownouts will also undoubtedly affect the productivity of your internal users too.
-While retention isn’t a concern, according to a recent OnePoll study, employees waste 44 minutes each week on average because of slow network performance and connectivity.
+Depending on your infrastructure, performance issues, and blackouts/brownouts will also undoubtedly affect the productivity of your internal users too.
+While retention isn’t a concern, according to a recent OnePoll study, employees waste 44 minutes each week on average due to slow network performance and connectivity.

 These issues are especially true of your application infrastructure since this is typically what your end users are interacting with directly.
 Poor application performance also often goes unnoticed, since it is often monitored as part of the larger network infrastructure, instead of being monitored independently.
 This means that the data being monitored doesn’t always tell the full picture.